 - Form compound words (Eg: Noun+Verb, Gerund+Noun)

-- Figures of speech observed in the following Poems.
+- Figures of speech are observed in the following Poems.

 - Appreciation Questions from Poetry